akshitbhalla2/akshitbhalla2/README.md

 ### Hi there 👋

+- 💼 I'm a Data Scientist at Microsoft.
-- 🎓 I'm pursuing an MS in Data Science at Columbia University (exp.
-Dec 2024).
+- 🎓 I hold an MS in Data Science from Columbia University.
-- 🔭 Formerly a Data Scientist at HP Inc., Bangalore.
+- 🔭 Formerly a Data Scientist at Tesla and HP Inc.
 - 🌱 Learning Machine Learning + Data Product Development.
 - 👯 I’m looking to collaborate on AI Projects.
 - 📫 Email: akshitbhalla2@gmail.com